Collaboration with Sunday Natural

-Yes, if you use gluten-free oatmeal and tamari instead of soy sauce.
+Yes, if you use gluten-free oats and tamari instead of soy sauce.
 Of course, you also need a gluten-free burger bun and gluten-free condiments.
 Fortunately, there are options for all of these available now.

 Can I make them without beans?